-Steven Pressfield calls this the Resistance, a malicious, sentient force actively seeking the destruction of your art.
+Steven Pressfield calls this the Resistance, a malicious, sentient force actively seeking the destruction of your creative thinking and art.
 I call it the ugly middle.
-Whatever you want to call it, the truth is that when you reach this point, you’re close to a break through.
-It’s always darkest before dawn.
+Whatever you want to call it, the truth is that when you reach this point, you're close to a breakthrough.

 How do you push through?
 Here are five tips to help you focus on your writing when it's the last thing you want to do:

 In the acknowledgments of The Golden Compass, Phillip Pullman thanked a museum café, saying that every time he went there, the problems he was having with his novel were solved in an hour.

 Sometimes, all you need is the right location, your personal creative nook.

 I wrote my first book sitting in a particular seat in a particular coffee shop.
 This location became my own personal writing space that, on many days, triggered my creative juices.

 Others like to write outside or in their home office.
 How about you?
 Where do you feel most creative?

 Many of the best writers, including Ernest Hemingway, Salman Rushdie, and Virginia Woolf, wrote professionally before becoming fiction authors (Rushdie was a copywriter, Hemingway and Woolf journalists).